aws-samples/the-aws-step-functions-workshop/content/module-12/step-3/index.en.md

 - ExecutionsSucceeded
 - ExecutionsTimedOut

-More details about these metrics can be found [here](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cw-metrics.html#cloudwatch-step-functions-execution-metrics)
+More details about these metrics can be found [here](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cw-metrics.html#cloudwatch-step-functions-execution-metrics).

-1. Navigate to [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/home) in your AWS console.
+1. Navigate to [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home) in your AWS console.
 Make sure you are in the correct region.

 2. Under `Metrics` on the left navigation menu, click **All Metrics**.
-In the center, under `Metrics`, select **States**.
+Find the metrics box labed **States** and click it.

    ![CW All Metrics States](/static/img/module-12/cw-all-metrics-states.png)

-3. Click **Execution Metrics** under `States` metrics.
+3. Click **Execution Metrics**.

    ![Execution Metrics](/static/img/module-12/cw-states-execution-metrics.png)